novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-97.md

 "It's like we have wings for entering the U.S. market."

-Even if business cooperation was set aside, the help of Al Ta Beast was essential for entering the U.S. market.
+Even if business cooperation was set aside, the help of AltaVist was essential for entering the U.S. market.

 He could tell just by looking at Kang Dong-ho, who was struggling with no foundation in Taiwan and Hong Kong.

 Lee Hyun-woo immediately called Lee Jung-woo and Min-woo Oh to explain the situation.

 "Wow, that's great.
-Al Ta Beast using our search engine."
+AltaVist using our search engine."

 "Probably their technical team will visit us often, and we'll also send people there to strengthen exchanges.
 I think you two should handle this business agreement."